 Following is everything you need to know about a career as a geoscientist with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

-Typical projects range from deep ocean to coastal, ports and harbors, and pipeline and cable route surveys and include
+Typical projects range from deep ocean to coastal, ports and harbors, and pipeline and cable route surveys and include elements of hydrographic and

 Geoscientists study the physical aspects of the Earth, such as its composition, structure, and processes, to learn about its past, present, and future.